 - Build Your Emergency Plan: The goal is to have an Emergency Plan to use as a reference & training tool for you & your staff.
 This is the Plan that will guide your staff in their response to an emergency event, even if you are not present.
 The Scorecard is a good first step, as it will guide you to which requirements to work on next.
 The Points Remaining highlighted in red in the far right column will suggest the areas with the highest potential for improvement, while you can assess the incremental effort to make each improvement.
 As you complete each requirement, record any new information in the Emergency Plan Template in the appropriate sections and update your M′BER Score Card.
 Repeat this step until the plan is complete.

 - Verify Your Progress: When you reach a new readiness level (shown on the Score Card cell E4) or at a natural break point, you can forward everything to your Local MBER Coordinator for review.
-With each new update, assign a new version number and effective date to your Emergency Plan and the M′BER Score Card (See Versions and Archiving).
+With each new update, assign a new version number and effective date to your Emergency Plan and the MBER Score Card (See Versions and Archiving).
 Update section A8 and archive copies of both documents with the version number on your business computer.
-Then Email the Emergency Plan Template and M′BER Score Card to your Local MBER Coordinator.
-He/she will review both and report any suggested revisions and provide an appropriate Certificate of Readiness (this process may vary by jurisdiction).
+Then email the Emergency Plan Template and MBER Score Card to your Local MBER Coordinator.
+The coordinator will review and suggest revisions, if necessary, and provide an appropriate Certificate of Readiness (this process may vary by jurisdiction).